Last updated on April 14th, 2023 at 11:28 am

 Bitcoin network is decentralized, it is not controlled by anyone or any central authority.
 The machine that generates Bitcoin work together over a network independent of any control.

 Easy Bitcoin Wallet Set up

 To open a bank account in Nigeria or in any part of the world, your identity must be known, even as online banking as taken up the paper regime.

-From your Bitcoin Wallet, you can send and receive bitcoin from others from any part of the world within seconds, though traffic on the network can cause little delay, but it’s still faster than other means.
+From your Bitcoin Wallet, you can send and receive Bitcoin from others from any part of the world within seconds, though traffic on the network can cause little delay, it’s still faster than other means.

 Bitcoin is anonymous

-This makes it easier for an underage to acquire bitcoin without breaking the law of their country.
+This makes it easier for underage to acquire Bitcoin without breaking the law of their country.
 There are several ways they can accomplish this acquisition.

 - By Pixabay